 Attribute Exploratory Developing Established Model 1.3.1 Equity Plan The school does not have an explicit, stated equity focus.
 Some staff may have started the work of developing an equity focus for the school.
 1 point The school is developing an equity and diversity plan and has begun to communicate the need to begin implementing equity strategies to staff.
 3 points The school has implemented an equity plan, which includes teachers receiving equity- focused professional development that informs instruction.
 5 points A focus on equity drives decision-making at the school for at least two years, including budgeting, instruction, scheduling, and communication to families and other stakeholders.
-6 points - 1.3.2 Equity Strategies in Use Strategies focused on supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty is absent.
-Strategies focused on supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty exists in some classrooms.
-Strategies focused on supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty exists in the majority of classrooms.
-Strategies focused on supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty exists in all classrooms.
-0 points 1 point 2 points 3 points 1.3.3 STEM Access STEM is available to some student groups (for example, only students enrolled in the STEM program access STEM).
-All students have access to STEM opportunities, but there are not yet targeted recruitment efforts by the school to reflect the school's demographics.
-All students have access to STEM opportunities and the school has target recruitment efforts in place, but enrollment in STEM is not yet reflective of the school's demographics.
-All students have access to STEM opportunities and enrollment in STEM is reflective of the school's demographics.
-0 points 1 point 2 points 3 points
+6 points 1 0 0 Stratogias focused on Stratogica focused on Stratogica focused on Stratogics focused on 1.3.2 Equity Strategies in Use supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty is absent.
+0 points supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty exists in some classrooms. supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty exists in the majority of classrooms.
+2 points supporting the achievement in STEM of females, students from underrepresented backgrounds, English Language Learners, and students in poverty exists in all classrooms.
+3 points 1.3.3 STEM is available to some All students have access to All students have access to All students have access to STEM Access student groups (for example, only students enrolled in the STEM program access STEM).
+STEM opportunities, but there are not targeted recruitment efforts by the school to reflect the school's demographics.
+STEM opportunities and the school has target recruitment efforts in place, but enrollment in STEM is not reflective of the school's demographics.
+STEM opportunities and enrollment in STEM is reflective of the school's demographics.
+0 points 1 point 2 points 3 points Strategies ma v include: working alongside prof essionals student voice and choic e positive micro-messaging dive rse students represented in

-Strategies may include: working alongside professionals, student voice and choice, positive micro-messaging, diverse students represented in the curriculum, clubs that recruit underrepresented populations, selecting partners that mirror the school's underrepresented population.
+\Strategies may include: working alongside professionals, student voice and choice, positive micro-messaging, diverse students represented in the curriculum, clubs that recruit underrepresented populations, selecting partners that mirror the school's underrepresented population.